 Today, the most common reply is, “I’m busy.”

-The latter statement couldn’t be truer of my wife and me, especially with a newborn and a two-year-old demanding our attention.
-With fuller days and less sleep, I’m trying to make the most of the middle of the night stillness, sitting awake rocking our newborn daughter.
+The latter statement couldn’t be truer of Christi and me the last few years.
+Particularly when we were in the trenches with a newborn and a two-year-old demanding our attention.
+With fuller days and less sleep, we tried to make the most of the middle of the night stillness, sitting awake rocking our newborn daughter.

-This may sound strange, but there’s a part of me enjoying the stillness of 2:30am.
-It’s just me and God.
+This may sound strange, but there’s a part of me that enjoyed the stillness of 2:30AM–just God and me.

-Last night I apologized for not noticing him with me as much during the busy parts of my day.
-I asked him to show me ways of being more productive, and less busy.
+I remember one night sitting alone on the glider, rocking our daughter back to sleep.
+In prayer, I apologized to God for not noticing him during the busy parts of my day.
+I asked him to show me ways of feeling less busy.

 He then brought to mind a conversation I had earlier that day with my good friend, Eric—who described to me the most challenging question he was ever asked.